Reporting benefits in kind for tax

 New Mandatory Payrolling Rules

-With effect from April 2026, the government will mandate the reporting of most Biks via payroll software.
+With effect from April 2027, the government will mandate the reporting of most BIKs via payroll software.

-Employers will be required to report and pay income tax and Class 1A NICs on most Biks in real-time through PAYE using real time information (RTI), with the exception of employment-related loans and accommodation, which will be mandated in at a later date.
+Employers will be required to report and pay income tax and Class 1A NICs on most BIKs in real-time through PAYE using real time information (RTI), with the exception of employment-related loans and accommodation, which will be mandated at a later date.

 This change will mean that most employers will no longer be required to file P11D or P11D(b) returns for tax years 2027/28 onwards, unless they have one of the excluded benefits identified above (although they may choose to voluntarily payroll these benefits also).